The Head of State receives a phone call from the President of Paraguay

-Today, Monday, His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, received a phone call from His Excellency Santiago Peña, President of the friendly Republic of Paraguay, during which they discussed various aspects of relations between the two countries and opportunities for developing cooperation and moving it forward, especially in the economic, investment, development and energy fields.
-Renewable energy and food security, in addition to technology, climate action and other vital fields, in a way that supports sustainable development in the two countries and serves their common interests.
+Today, His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, received a phone call from His Excellency Santiago Peña, President of the friendly Republic of Paraguay, during which they discussed various aspects of relations between the two countries and opportunities for developing cooperation and moving it forward, especially in the economic, investment and development fields, renewable energy and security.
+Food, technology, climate action and other vital fields support sustainable development in the two countries and serve their common interests.

 The two sides also exchanged views on a number of regional and international issues of common concern, in addition to the importance of cooperation and strengthening efforts aimed at achieving stability, development and prosperity in the world to ensure building a better future for all.

-The call touched on the importance of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP 28), which the UAE is hosting at the end of this year, and the opportunities to enhance cooperation between the two countries in this regard, in addition to the need to intensify international collective action and solidarity to confront the challenges of climate change and its repercussions at all levels.
+The call touched on the importance of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP 28), which the UAE will host at the end of the current year, and the opportunities to enhance cooperation between the two countries in this regard, in addition to the need to intensify international collective action and solidarity to confront the challenges of climate change and its repercussions at all levels. .

 #State #receives #phone #call #President #Paraguay